 If something goes wrong...

 Housing Services staff have many years of experience in dealing with student accommodation and will give you their best attention and advice at all times.
-If, however, for any reason, you are unhappy with the service you have received, you should contact the Housing Services Manager at Queen Mary, University of London who will be happy to investigate.
+If, however, for any reason, you are unhappy with the service you have received, you should contact the Head of Housing Services at Queen Mary, University of London who will be happy to investigate.

-Pre-sessional English students
+Pre-Sessional English students